 Allowance for doubtful accounts.
 Accounts receivable are recorded at the invoiced amount and do not bear interest.
-We provide a general provision for doubtful accounts for the outstanding trade receivable balances based on historical experience and information available.
+We review on a periodic basis for doubtful accounts for the outstanding trade receivable balances based on historical experience and information available.
 Additionally, we make specific bad debt provisions based on (i) our specific assessment of the collectibility of all significant accounts; and (ii) any specific knowledge we have acquired that might indicate that an account is uncollectible.
 The facts and circumstances of each account may require us to use substantial judgment in assessing its collectibility.
-As of the end of December 31, 2008, 2009 and 2010, the allowance for doubtful accounts was RMB12 thousand, RMB3.6 million and RMB5.7 million (US\$0.9 million), respectively.
+As of the end of December 31, 2009, 2010 and 2011, the allowance for doubtful accounts was RMB3.6 million, RMB5.7 million and RMB5.0 million (US\$0.8 million), respectively.